 A conversation at the February 23, 2022 Commission meeting focused on the potential need for an entity or entities that could assist in care coordination across the full continuum of providers and services.
 As visualized in Figure 6, the premise of the conversation was that under UF, a statewide authority would be responsible for core functions related to establishing benefits, eligibility, and payments and ensuring transparency.
 Individual care providers, physicians and hospitals would be responsible for excellent clinical care for the individual patients they serve, and to report data on quality and access.
-In order to assure that all Californians receive care that is well-coordinated and high quality, the discussion explored what entities would be needed, with what assigned responsibilities, in between those two levels.
+In order to assure that all Californians receive care that is well-coordinated and high quality, the discussion explored how care coordination function in between those two levels could best be carried out.

 Commissioner Sandra Hernandez underlined the importance of data systems to share information in real-time to support care coordination.
 Commissioner Pan noted that care coordination was best conducted close to the point of care, but indicated that payment levels and payment structures should allow health providers to direct resources in ways that advance care coordination.
 Commissioner Baass encouraged a vision of coordination that included both health care and social supports, particularly for vulnerable populations.
-Commissioner Comsti questioned the appropriateness of any corporate structure playing a role in care delivery or coordination.
-Commissioner Wright encouraged commissioners to imagine a future system in which coordinating entities competed to deliver the highest quality care for people with complex conditions such as diabetes and heart disease.
-In summarizing the conversation, Commission Chair Secretary Mark Ghaly noted that care coordination is important and must be done by some entity; that generally speaking, it was desirable to keep that role close to the patient with most decisions guided by primary care providers; that accountability and transparency are needed in order to assure that care is well-coordinated; and that it was important to attend to population outcomes as well as individual health indicators.

-&lt;sup>48 "Addressing Social Risk Factors In Value-Based Payment: Adjusting Payment Not Performance To Optimize Outcomes and Fairness", Health Affairs Blog, April 19, 2021.
+58 "Addressing Social Risk Factors In Value-Based Payment: Adjusting Payment Not Performance To Optimize Outcomes and Fairness", Health Affairs Blog, April 19, 2021.